LUMC/kPAL/doc/intro.rst

-shrink       Shrink a profile, effectively reducing *k*-mer length. shuffle      Randomise a profile. smooth       Smooth two profiles by collapsing sub-profiles. diff         Calculate the distance between two profiles. matrix       Make a pairwise distance matrix for a series of *k*-mer profiles.
+shrink       Shrink a profile, effectively reducing *k*-mer length. shuffle      Randomise a profile. smooth       Smooth two profiles by collapsing sub-profiles. distance     Calculate the distance between two profiles. matrix       Make a pairwise distance matrix for a series of *k*-mer profiles.
 ===========  =================================================================